Envelopes and refinements in categories, with applications to Functional Analysis: Envelope and refinement

+\brem Like in the case of envelope, the refinement $\Rf_{\varPhi}^\varGamma X$ (if exists) is defined up to an isomorphism.
+The question when the correspondence $X\mapsto\Rf_{\varPhi}^\varGamma X$ can be defined as a functor is discussed below starting from page \pageref{DIAGR:funktorialnost-imp-i-I}. \erem

-\brem If $\varOmega=\varnothing$, then, of course, neither domains of influence, no imprints of the class $\varOmega$ exist in the objects of the category ${\tt K}$.
-So this construction is interesting only of $\varOmega$ is a non-empty class.
+\brem If $\varGamma=\varnothing$, then, of course, neither enrichments, no refinements in the class $\varGamma$ exist in the category ${\tt K}$.
+So this construction is interesting only of $\varGamma$ is a non-empty class.
 The following two situations will be of special interest: \bit{

-\item[---] $\varOmega=\Mono({\tt K})$ (i.e. $\varOmega$ coincides with the class of all monomorphisms of the category ${\tt K}$), then we will use the following notations:
+\item[---] $\varGamma=\Mono({\tt K})$ (i.e. $\varGamma$ coincides with the class of all monomorphisms of the category ${\tt K}$), then we will use the following notations:

-\item[---] $\varOmega=\Mor({\tt K})$ (i.e. $\varOmega$ coincides with the class of all morphisms of the category ${\tt K}$), in this case it is convenient to omit any mentioning about $\varOmega$ in the formulations and notations, so we will be speaking about {\it imprints of the category ${\tt K}$ in the object $X\in{\tt K}$ by means of the class of morphisms $\varPhi$}, and the notations will be simplified as follows:
+\item[---] $\varGamma=\Mor({\tt K})$ (i.e. $\varGamma$ coincides with the class of all morphisms of the category ${\tt K}$), in this case it is convenient to omit any mentioning about $\varGamma$ in the formulations and notations, so we will be speaking about {\it refinements of the object $X\in{\sf Ob}(\tt K)$ in the category ${\tt K}$ by means of the class of morphisms $\varPhi$}, and the notations will be simplified as follows:

 }\eit \erem

 \brem Another degenerate, but this time an informative case is when $\varPhi=\varnothing$.
 What is essential for a given object $X$, $\varPhi$ does not contain morphisms coming to $X$: